launchdarkly-labs/lambdaRelayBridge/README.md

 # lambdaRelayBridge

+LambdaRelayBridge is a reference implementation that is intended to guide you through setting up a lambda function using the Node.js sdk in [daemon mode](https://docs.launchdarkly.com/docs/using-a-persistent-feature-store#section-using-a-persistent-feature-store-without-connecting-to-launchdarkly), in conjunction with using [DynamoDB](https://docs.launchdarkly.com/docs/using-a-persistent-feature-store#section-using-dynamodb) as the feature store.
+This will walk you through setting up an endpoint, where you can make the following GET requests:

+* {user} - Will return all flags for a given user (base64 encoded)
+* {user}/{featureFlag} - This will take in a user (base64 encoded) + feature flag, and will return the resulting variant for the user.

-LambdaRelayBridge is a reference implementation that is intended to be used for querying the LaunchDarkly relay proxy so you can get back the variant for a given user based on a feature flag that is passed in.
-The function assumes that you have confiured your relay proxy + SDK clients to be running in [daemon mode](https://docs.launchdarkly.com/docs/using-a-persistent-feature-store#section-using-a-persistent-feature-store-without-connecting-to-launchdarkly) and that you are using DynamoDB as the feature store.
-This is ideally suited for use cases where LaunchDarkly does not provide a native sdk (i.e. Roku), you can invoke the lambda function from you application.
-This will in effect turn your application into a simple http client, where each request will call the lambda function, which will in turn scan the database + evaluate the user and the variant for the user will be returned.
+This is ideally suited for use cases where LaunchDarkly does not provide a native sdk (i.e. Roku), you can invoke the lambda function from within your application, and get the requested data.

 ## Setup